Shopping Around? What You Should Consider When Buying a Franchise

 7. What do you wish you had known going into business that you did not?
 Is there anything you would have done differently?

-Asking both franchisors and franchisees questions related to profitability, growth, and culture will help you compare brands and uncover any advantages one investment might have over another.
+Asking both franchisors and franchisees questions about profitability, growth, and culture will help you compare brands and uncover any advantages one investment might have over another.

 Is Buying a Franchise Profitable?
 How Much Money Can You Make Owning a Franchise?

 Not all franchises are created equal when it comes to profitability.
-While it’s important to enjoy the brand, the people you work with, and the products and services you provide customers—you need to make sure your new venture will ultimately make money.
+While it’s important to enjoy the brand, the people you work with, and the products and services you provide customers, you must ensure your new venture will ultimately make money.

-A statistic to be aware of is the 80/20 rule – the rule that says the top 20% of all franchisees are high performers.
-For example, FBR research shows that 37% of food franchise owners earn less than $50,000 per year, and just 16% – the “top performers” – earn more than $200,000 per year.
+A statistic to be aware of is the 80/20 rule, which says the top 20% of all franchisees are high performers.
+For example, FBR research shows that 37% of food franchise owners earn less than $50,000 annually, and just 16% – the “top performers” – earn more than $200,000 annually.
 The average annual income reported by all food and beverage operators that we surveyed is $120,000 for businesses open at least two years.

-You should also keep in mind that as a business owner, your take-home income will ultimately come out of your business’s net profit or “bottom line.”
+As a business owner, you should also remember that your take-home income will ultimately come from your business’s net profit or “bottom line.”
 While the gross sales/gross revenue of any business (commonly referred to as “top line revenue”) may seem impressive, it is critical to understand the profit margin of the business, the percentage of money left over after all business expenses are paid, Eric Stites, CEO of Franchise Business Review told CNBC.

 There are some ways to determine whether a franchise will be profitable, much of which you can extrapolate from a Franchise Disclosure Document.
 These include:

-• Number of units- Listed in Item 20 of the FDD, you can determine growth by how many new locations were opened and how many were closed each year.
-You can also see how many units were opened abroad, how many were transferred, and how many are company owned.
+• Number of units—Listed in Item 20 of the FDD, you can determine growth by the number of new locations opened and closed each year.
+You can also see how many units were opened abroad, how many were transferred, and how many are company-owned.

-• Average sales per unit – Listed in Item 19 of the FDD, most companies list the financial performance of a set of franchisees.
-However, an Item 19 is optional and not required by law, so you may come across FDDs that don’t feature detailed financial performance representations.
+• Average sales per unit—Most companies list the financial performance of a set of franchisees in Item 19 of the FDD.
+However, Item 19 is optional and not required by law, so you may encounter FDDs that don’t feature detailed financial performance representations.

-• New franchisee success rates – Also found in Item 20, you can see how many units have failed, closed, or transferred in the past three years.
+• New franchisee success rates—In Item 20, you can also see how many units have failed, closed, or transferred in the past three years.

-• Other industry resources – By checking out franchise reviews, you can see how well franchisees rate profitability in relation to training and support and overall satisfaction.
+• Other industry resources—Franchise reviews can show how well franchisees rate profitability in relation to training, support, and overall satisfaction.

 • Conversations with franchisees – What franchisees tell you in your conversations with them can be invaluable.